Worldline taps advisers for defence strategy amid share slump -sources

 In the last week the advisers started sounding out potential investors, such as French financial institutions, pension and sovereign wealth funds, about taking a minority stake in the group, the people said.

+Worldline is also focusing on corporate governance matters, including changes in management and finding a replacement for Chairman Bernard Bourigeaud, who died in December, one of the sources - the same as for the takeover comments - said.

+Asset sales are also a possibility after it secures a cornerstone investor, that person said.

-Worldline declined to comment.
-(Reporting by Amy-Jo Crowley and Pablo Mayo Cerqueiro in London; Additional reporting by Mathieu Rosemain in Paris; Editing by Anousha Sakoui and Mark Potter)
+Reuters reported in December that disposals would most likely could come from Worldline's Mobility division, home to digital payment solutions for ticketing services.
+(Reporting by Amy-Jo Crowley and Pablo Mayo Cerqueiro in London; Additional reporting by Mathieu Rosemain in Paris; editing by Anousha Sakoui and Mark Potter)